BoguNoz/Simplify/README.md

 # Simplify

 Simplify is a reactive, data-driven UI engine built on MobX, enabling rapid form and component composition using declarative field configurations and dependency logic.
-It abstracts away manual UI wiring: you describe your form in plain data (e.g. JSON or a JavaScript object) and Simplify generates the UI.
+It abstracts away manual UI wiring: you describe your form in plain data as a repository object and Simplify generates the UI.

 Simplify is built on MobX, so it offers full reactivity: any change in the underlying data instantly updates the UI.
 For example, if one field depends on another (say, a “Can Vote?” checkbox appears only when age >= 18).